The 2024 Treehouse runs are at 10am on Sunday 24th March

 - Toilets: There will be portable toilets located close to the start/finish on the Rec – please use these rather than the toilets in the Pavilion.

-- There is a disabled toilet within the Pavilion – if you need this, please enter through the front door and ask one of the helpers to direct you there.
+- There is a disabled toilet within the Pavilion – if you need this, please enter through the front door and ask one of the volunteers to direct you there.

 - Refreshments and activities will be available from 9.00 until 12.00.